A New PAC-Bayesian Perspective on Domain Adaptation: Introduction

-Several approaches exist to address domain adaptation, often with the same idea: If we are able to apply a transformation in order to ``move closer'' the distributions, then we can learn a model with the available labels.
-This process is generally performed by reweighting the importance of labeled data~\cite{HuangSGBS-nips06,Sugiyama-NIPS07,CortesMM10,cortes-15}, and/or by learning a new common representation for the source and target distributions \citep{chen-12,ganin-15}, and/or by minimizing a measure of divergence between the distributions~\cite{CortesM14,pbda}.
+Machine learning practitioners are commonly exposed to the issue of \emph{domain adaptation}\footnote{Domain adaptation is associated with \emph{transfer learning}~\cite{pan2010survey,quionero2009dataset}.}~\cite{jiang2008literature,margolis2011literature}: One usually learns a model from a corpus, {\it i.e.}, a fixed yet unknown source distribution, then wants to apply it on a new corpus, {\it i.e.}, a related but slightly different target distribution.
+Therefore, domain adaptation is widely studied in a lot of application fields like computer vision~\cite{patel2015visual,ganin-15}, bioinformatics~\cite{liu2008evigan}, natural language processing~\cite{blitzer2007domain,daume07easyadapt}, etc. A common example is the spam filtering problem where a model needs to be adapted from one user mailbox to another receiving significantly different emails.
+Many approaches exist to address domain adaptation, often with the same idea: If we can apply a transformation to ``move closer'' the distributions, then we can learn a model with the available labels.
+This is generally performed by reweighting the importance of labeled data~\cite{HuangSGBS-nips06,Sugiyama-NIPS07,CortesMM10,cortes-15}, and/or by learning a common representation for the source and target distributions \citep{chen-12,ganin-16}, and/or by minimizing a measure of divergence between the distributions~\cite{morvant12,pbda,CortesM14}.
 The divergence-based approach has especially been explored to derive generalization bounds for domain adaptation~\citep[\textit{e.g.,}][]{BDnips,BDjournal,Mohri,LiB07,zhang2012generalization}.
-Recently, this issue has been studied through the PAC-Bayesian framework~\cite{pbda}, which focuses on learning weighted majority votes\footnote{This setting is not too restrictive since many machine learning algorithms can be seen as a majority vote learning.
-For instance. ensemble learning and kernel methods output classifiers which can be interpreted as majority votes.}, without any target label.
-Even if their result clearly opens the door to tackle domain adaptation in a PAC-Bayesian fashion, it shares the same philosophy as the seminal works of \citet{BDnips,BDjournal} and \citet{Mohri}: The risk of the target model is upper-bounded jointly by the risk of the model on the source distribution, the divergence between the marginal distributions, and a non-estimable term\footnote{More precisely, this term can only be estimated in the presence of labeled data from both the source and the target domains.} related to the ability to adapt in the current space.
-Note that \citet{LiB07} previously proposed a PAC-Bayesian generalization bound for domain adaptation but they considered target labels.
+Recently, this issue has been studied through the PAC-Bayesian framework~\cite{pbda}, which focuses on learning weighted majority votes\footnote{This setting is not too restrictive since many algorithms can be seen as a majority vote learning. {\it E.g.,} ensemble learning and kernel methods output models interpretable as majority votes.} without target label.
+Even the latter result opened the door to tackle domain adaptation in a PAC-Bayesian fashion, it shares the same philosophy as the seminal works of \citet{BDnips,BDjournal,Mohri}: The risk of the target model is upper-bounded jointly by the model's risk on the source distribution, the divergence between the marginal distributions, and a non-estimable term\footnote{More precisely, this term can only be estimated in the presence of labeled data from both the source and the target domains.} related to the ability to adapt in the current space.
+Note that \citet{LiB07} proposed a PAC-Bayesian generalization bound for domain adaptation but they considered target labels.